connelldan/nashville-crim/README.md

 - This data was then loaded into [BigQuery](https://cloud.google.com/bigquery/docs/introduction) as a temporary table.
 I then used BigQuery SQL to make a few data structure modifications.

-- I then used this data and joined it to the [US Census tract](https://console.cloud.google.com/marketplace/product/united-states-census-bureau/acs) to determine the geographical polygon.
+- I then used this data and joined it to the [US Census tract](https://console.cloud.google.com/marketplace/product/united-states-census-bureau/acs) data to determine the geographical polygon.

 ## Creating the Report